 Mr. Halstad is a partner in the firm and is admitted to practice in Maryland and Federal courts as well as the U.S. Supreme Court.
 He graduated from Loyola University with a B.A. and received an M.A. from Johns Hopkins University.
 He earned his J.D. from the University of Maryland School of Law.
 Mr. Halstad has over 30 years of legal experience.

 Estate disputes and litigation

-Before joining Hoffman, Comfort, Offutt, Scott & Halstad, LLP, Mr. Halstad was a law clerk for the Honorable Donald J. Gilmore, Circuit Court, Carroll County, and then for the Honorable John J. Garrity, Maryland Court of Special Appeals.
+Before joining Hoffman, Comfort, Offutt, Scott & Halstad, LLP, Mr. Halstad held judicial clerkships with the Honorable Donald J. Gilmore, Circuit Court, Carroll County, and the Honorable John J. Garrity, Maryland Court of Special Appeals.
 He has also served as an adjunct professor of law at the University of Baltimore School of Law, Carroll Community College, and Anne Arundel Community College.

 Since 1996, Mr. Halstad has been a settlement officer for the Circuit Court for Carroll County.
 He is past Secretary and Treasurer of the Carroll County Bar Association and a member of the Maryland State Bar Association.
 He is a member of the National Academy of Elder Law Attorneys and is a member of the Estates and Trusts Section of the Maryland State Bar Association.
 He has also served as a member of the Attorney Grievance Commission Peer Review Committee since 1994.